Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 | 96-layer, 96-KV-head MHA | 96 | 96 | 128 | 4.5 MiB | 18 GiB | 144 GiB |

 For the 80-layer, 8-KV-head GQA example, a single 4K-context request already consumes 1.25 GiB of KV cache.
 A batch of 128 such requests would need 160 GiB of High Bandwidth Memory (HBM), before weights and runtime buffers.
-That is beyond a single 80 GB-class accelerator, so memory capacity can cap throughput before raw FLOPs do.
+That's beyond a single 80 GB-class accelerator, so memory capacity can cap throughput before raw FLOPs do.

 If you plug in 80 layers, 64 KV heads, head dimension 128, and FP16 precision, you get 2.5 MiB per token.
 Keeping the layers, head dimension, and precision fixed but reducing the KV heads from 64 to 8 drops that to 320 KiB per token.
-At 4K context, that is the difference between 10 GiB and 1.25 GiB of cache for a single request.
+At 4K context, that's the difference between 10 GiB and 1.25 GiB of cache for a single request.

 Where do these numbers come from?
 The memory required per token follows a simple rule: